RieksJ/t3-method/activityzen.md

-# The Rieks Method: A Simple Framework for Task Evaluation and Execution
+# The ActivityZen Method: A Simple Framework for Task Evaluation and Execution

 {{write an abstract}}